sylviaqu/HW2/README.md

 step 1:
-open the application on an android phone. step 2: type messages and press 'send' button. step 3: it shows the message on a new layout on the screen.
+open the application on an android phone. step 2: type messages and press 'GO' button. step 3: it shows the message on a new layout on the screen.
 ![Alt text](https://github.com/sylviaqu/HW2/blob/master/screenshot1.png "screenshot1")